rudyhb/blockchain-developer-bootcamp-final-project/README.md

 - Yarn (`npm i -g yarn`)

 ### Run tests
+- `ganache-cli` (run on a separate command window, and make sure it is listening on port `8545`)
-- truffle test --network development
+- `truffle test --network development`

 ## Running frontend locally
 ### Requirements